🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 The briefs Yahini generates don't just repackage the conventional wisdom you'd find from those other tools.
 The AI draws from a knowledge base (provided by us, the content strategists) of proven content marketing frameworks and audience insights.

 What’s more, Yahini doesn't spit out a one-size-fits-all blog outline.
-The prompts and templates are intelligently mapped to your specific product, industry, target keywords, and marketing funnel stage.
+The prompts and templates are intelligently mapped to your specific product, industry, primary keywords, secondary keywords, and marketing funnel stage.
+This improves the entire content production process.

 Specify Desired User Behaviors